avand/avand.github.com/_drafts/2009-11-12-rebuilding-fave-2.markdown

 There's a few issues here.
 First of all, there's a lot of duplication.
 More importantly, we duplicate the <code>get</code>, which is really a common procedure to all these tests.
 Secondly, we're retesting that this action <code>should_do_all_sorts_of_great_stuff</code> and binding those assertions to the setup of the test.
 Gross.

-[Shoulda controller macros](http://dev.thoughtbot.com/shoulda/classes/Shoulda/ActionController/Macros.html) encourage you to avoid duplicating the setup block over and over again, so I dove into creating a custom macro.
-I knew that if I followed the macro pattern, I was going to be able to figure out a way to get the implementation just the way I wanted.
-So I defined that first.
+[Shoulda controller macros](http://dev.thoughtbot.com/shoulda/classes/Shoulda/ActionController/Macros.html) encourage you to avoid duplicating the setup block over and over again, so I dove into creating a custom macro, designing it by implementation first:

 {% highlight ruby %}
 class UsersControllerTest < ActionController::TestCase